-In September 2015, the board of directors approved a revised compensation structure for non-employee directors and following the Merger the new members of our board of directors elected to retain the current cash compensation schedule.
-In 2021, the chairman of our board of directors received an annual cash retainer of \$60,000 and each other non-employee director received an annual cash retainer of \$40,000.
-For the Audit Committee, the committee chair received an additional annual cash retainer of \$15,000 and each member received an additional annual cash retainer of \$6,000.
-For the Compensation Committee, the committee chair received an additional annual cash retainer of \$10,000 and each member received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000 and each member received an additional annual cash retainer of \$5,000.
+In September 2015, the board of directors approved a revised compensation structure for nonemployee directors and the board of directors elected to retain the current cash compensation schedule in May 2019.
+In 2022, the chairman of our board of directors received an annual cash retainer of \$70,000 and each other non-employee director received an annual cash retainer of \$40,000.
+For the Audit Committee, the committee chair received an additional annual cash retainer of \$17,000 and each member received an additional annual cash retainer of \$8,000.
+For the Compensation Committee, the committee chair received an additional annual cash retainer of \$12,000 and each member received an additional annual cash retainer of \$6,000.
+For the Nominating and Corporate Governance Committee, the committee chair received an additional annual cash retainer of \$8,000 and each member received an additional annual cash retainer of \$6,000.
+For the Nominating and Corporate Governance Committee, the committee chair received an additional annual cash retainer of \$8,000 and each member received an additional annual cash retainer of \$4,000.
+For the Special Committee (formerly known as the Qualified Director Committee), the committee chair received an additional annual cash retainer of \$10,000 and each member received an additional annual cash retainer of \$5,000.